VrishtiD/VrishtiD/README.md

  Hi, I’m @VrishtiD
-I'm a final-year Computer Science student at Dalhousie University with a minor in Management.
+I'm a Computer Science graduate at Dalhousie University with a minor in Management.
 I have a strong interest in software development, data analysis, and building applications that create meaningful impact.

 I bring experience from my co-op roles at Nova Scotia Health and NOZE, where I worked on software testing, test automation, and analytics.
 Recently, I've been focusing on full-stack development, learning tools like Flask, React, and working with vector databases for intelligent search and retrieval systems.